victor-m-p/cultural-landscapes/README.md

 ## Overview

-Pre-review code for "Inferring Cultural Landscapes with the Inverse Ising Model"
+Code for "Inferring Cultural Landscapes with the Inverse Ising Model"

 Victor Møller Poulsen and Simon DeDeo

-submitted to *Entropy*, 9 December 2022
+submitted to *Entropy*, 9 December 2022, and accepted 25 January 2023: https://www.mdpi.com/1099-4300/25/2/264

-This is *pre-review* code, not intended for general public circulation.
 We would be very grateful for comments, questions, and thoughts.

-We are very happy to take requests.
-Our experience has been that iterating with potential users is the best way to make our code and data clear, reusable, and efficient to use.
-On re-submission and review, we will release general code, intended for consumer use, and a full guide.

 ## Components